tatumio/doc/docs/rpc/evm-blockchains/eos-rpc-documentation/chain-api/get_currency_stats.md

 ### Request Parameters

-The `get_currency_stats` method requires the following parameters in the request body:
+The `getCurrencyStats` method requires the following parameters in the request body:

 - `code` (string, required): The contract that operates the token.
 - `symbol` (string, required): The symbol of the token for which the statistics are being requested.